Sharad Navratri

 Sandalwood Material Aasan

-- Using a Sandalwood Aasan for Goddess Durga in Navratri keeps purity, sanctity and positivity.
+- Using a Sandalwood Aasan for Goddess Durga in Navratri keeps purity, sanctity, and positivity.

 - Using a Sandalwood Aasan for Goddess Durga helps in meditation during Navratri.